Nikon W300 vs Sony NEX-3

 Travel and landscape photographers will find it useful that the W300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The W300 is a recent model that features in the current product line-up of Nikon.
-In contrast, the NEX-3 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the NEX-3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the NEX-3 was succeeded by the Sony NEX-3N.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Nikon W300 or the Sony NEX-3 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.